An active life insurance policy is a no-no for individuals who are seeking to spend-down their assets to qualify for Medicaid.

 Allowing a loved one to age in place

 Mary (names have been changed) has been taking care of her husband, Bill, who has dementia, in their home.
-Lately, Bill's condition has deteriorated to the point where Mary can no longer look out for him by herself.
+Lately, Bill's condition has deteriorated to the point where Mary can no longer look after him by herself.
 Together, Mary and Bill own a life insurance policy worth $20,500.
 Mary cannot continue to make the payments on this policy and considers letting it lapse.
-Instead, she ends up converting it into a long term care benefit plan that paid $350 every month, for 15 months, enough money to hire a home caregiver to help her take care of Bill.
-She was also able to retain $1,028 in the account for future funeral expenses.
+Instead, she ends up converting it into a long-term care benefit plan that pays $350 every month, for 15 months, enough money to hire a home caregiver to help her take care of Bill.
+She as also able to retain $1,028 in the account for future funeral expenses.

 Extending an assisted living stay

 The Williams family wants to continue to pay for their mother to live in an assisted living community.
-The problem is; they keep coming up just shy of being able to cover her monthly expenses.
-Ms. Williams has a life insurance policy worth $27,000 and her children look in to how much money their mother would receive if she surrendered the policy.
+However, they keep coming up just shy of being able to cover her monthly expenses.
+Ms. Williams has a life insurance policy worth $27,000, and her children look in to how much money their mother would receive if she surrendered the policy.
 They were disappointed to find that the plan would only translate into a few thousand dollars.
-After hearing about the long term care benefit plan option, the Williams siblings decided to put their mother's policy through the conversion process.
+After hearing about the long-term care benefit plan option, the Williams siblings decided to put their mother's policy through the conversion process.
 Doing so resulted in a monthly benefit of $975 a month for 12 months—enough to make up the shortfall in their mother's assisted living costs.
 Ms. William's also got to keep a funeral benefit of $1,357.

 The pros and cons of conversion

-On the surface, it seems like life insurance policy conversion is a no-brainer.
-But, like everything, the method has its advantages and disadvantages:
+On the surface, it seems like life insurance policy conversion is a no-brainer, but the method has its advantages and disadvantages.

 - There are no monthly premium payments

 - You can convert any type of life insurance plan: whole, term or universal